Update to

 Site Map | Contact and FAQ

-Page 277: There were actually ten Colossus machines.
-There is an on-line description of the machines and an account of the partial rebuilding of one by Tony Sale on his site.
+Page 277: There is an on-line description of the machines and an account of the partial rebuilding of one by the late Tony Sale on his site.

-Page 278: The day of the invasion of Normandy, 6 June 1944, was actually the date of AMT's progress report on the Delilah, released from secrecy in 2004.
+Page 278: The day of the invasion of Normandy, 6 June 1944, was actually the exact date of AMT's progress report on the Delilah, released from secrecy in 2004.
 See the document on this Turing Sources page.

 Page 304 and note 5.26: Conventional history of the origin of the computer still emphasises a primary role for von Neumann.
 Yet in describing Turing's origination of the computer as something done with 'marked independence' of von Neumann, I may well have understated both Turing's originality and his actual influence.
 It can be argued that Von Neumann was greatly assisted by knowing Turing's formulation of computability.
-The logician Martin Davis's new book The Universal Computer, The Road from Leibniz to Turing (2000) makes this claim very clearly.
+The logician Martin Davis's book The Universal Computer, The Road from Leibniz to Turing (2000) makes this claim very clearly.

 There is further material in the Alan Turing Internet Scrapbook: Electronic war and Who invented the computer?